erdogany/gymbox-bot/readme.md

 Provide you a complete experience to automate booking of your gymbox classes:

-- API: Add class to book
+* API: Add class to book
-- Scheduler: Cron to run on your server to check class to book everydays at 7am
+* Scheduler: Cron to run on your server to check class to book everydays at 7am for classes on next day
-- Cli: Book a class using command line
+* Cli: Book a class using command line

 ## How to make a booking